lendlag/lendlag.no/index.md

 ## Our vision

 Technology is all about imagining what can be instead of what is.
 In an ever-changing world no solution is final; instead it evolves together with the ecosystem in which it exists.
-Any healthy ecosystem evolves over time -- whether slow or quick -- it is under constant change.
-A good solution must be adaptable or see itself become obsolete.
+Any healthy ecosystem evolves over time -- the speed may vary, but it is under constant change.
+Because of this, solutions must be flexible and adaptable to changing requirements.

 ## About Us